Living In A World Of Hurt: War Circling Above

 Vultures look for your moral failures and demons look for opportunities, to entice you to commit moral failures—so you must be vigilant, because they’re both seeking your demise.

-Poem Psychological Analysis:
+Poem Analysis:

 The poem frames a journey: the speaker walks a road, sees a dark forest, and notices three vultures—”Fear”, “Hate”, and “Pain and Misery”—circling overhead.
 Those vultures externalize persistent threats that watch for the speaker’s collapse.
 The imagery of eye-gouging and a hardening heart links emotional pain to bodily violation and loss of agency.